Lender

 Start the research based on the type of loan needed since most lenders focus on lending specific types of loans.
 Ask for recommendations from family, friends, advisors, mentors, and colleagues who borrowed money in the past.
 At the very least, pick two different lenders and compare them to determine the most favorable option.

-The best place to start with when borrowing a loan is banks and credit unions.
+The best place to start when borrowing a loan is banks and credit unions.
 Such financial institutions are a good choice if taking out a business loan, home equity loan, personal loan, or auto loan.
 For bank clients or credit union members, approach the credit department to discuss the loan request.

 Factors to Consider when Finding a Lender